 - And most importantly – keeping your koi safe while doing it

 The average koi pond installation costs $5,100 to $15,900 per project.
 Pricing depends on pond size, design, location, materials, plants, and fish.
+See our guide on how to build a small backyard pond to see if the DIY route might be an option for you to help you save money.

 Well-designed koi pond ecosystems are pretty low-maintenance.
 You need to take care of the fish and the filtration system and keep the water clean, but there are just a few tasks you need to add to your calendar.
 If the pond is overcrowded, has too many plants, or the pump is not powerful enough, then yes, you can expect high maintenance.